jasminex21/jasminex21/README.md

 ### Hello :)

 Welcome to my GitHub!
-Thanks for stopping by☺️
+Thanks for stopping by :)

-I'm a rising sophomore majoring in Statistics and Data Science at UT Austin working on personal projects centered around my various interests.
-I haven't gotten too far yet but I'm working on it!
+I'm a current sophomore majoring in Statistics and Data Science at UT Austin.
+I'm also aiming for a certificate in Computer Science.
+I enjoy coding in my free time and this is where I store my personal projects (usually based on my various interests).

-Email: jasminexu7003@icloud.com

 #### My interests include:
-- European football (mainly the English Premier League)
+- The English Premier League and Fantasy Premier League (but also sports in general)
 - Cats
-- Music (especially Taylor Swift)
+- Music (especially Taylor Swift) and musical analysis
 - Bioinformatics / biostatistics
-- Astronomy / astrobiology
+- Astrobiology
+- Machine learning

+Email: jasminexu@utexas.edu or jasminexu7003@icloud.com

 ![Alt Text](https://media.giphy.com/media/khFLsniJPR4hT7RicK/giphy.gif)